How Do I Prepare for an HR Leave of Absence?

 HR Answer:

-Being down a staff member in your human resources department can quickly become overwhelming, but with proper planning, you can ensure you have the void covered.
+Being down a staff member in your human resources department can quickly become overwhelming, but with proper planning, you can cover the gap effectively.
 First, consider the urgency of the need as that can vary based on what is going on in the department during the upcoming leave.
 For example, is it open enrollment?
 Performance management time?
 End of year?

 How To Prepare for an HR Leave of Absence:

 Gather a functional task list.
 This includes all of the information regarding each task that an employee does during a cycle – whether that’s a day, a month, or a year.
-It’s going to be a long list that includes a lot of information, including each task’s purpose – i.e., why it needs to be done – and the timing surrounding each task.
+It’s going to be a long list that includes a lot of information, including each task’s purpose – i.e., why the employee needs to do it – and the timing surrounding each task.

 Create standard operating procedures for all of your employee’s essential tasks.
-Make sure they are updated annually at a minimum so that changes are accurately reflected and the information is current in the event of any sudden departure or leave.
+Update them at least annually so that changes are accurately reflected and the information is current in the event of any sudden departure or leave.

 Meet before the leave.
-If you are lucky enough to have a planned absence, a meeting with the individual who will be on leave will allow you to collect the above information and plan for the departure.
+If you are lucky enough to have a planned absence, schedule a meeting with the individual who will be on leave to collect the above information and plan for the departure.
 Include the individual in a discussion surrounding the absence and ask for their input on filling the void.
-Inquire on how they feel their duties could best be divided.
+Inquire on how they thin the team should divide their duties.
 Ask questions such as:

 This participation can be key to a successful and (hopefully) drama-free leave of absence.
 Also, be sure to clarify with the employee if they’re comfortable or will allow you to reach out to them in the case of an emergency or a missed question/contact.
 If they agree to this, don’t forget to ask how or when would be the best time to reach out.